DPotoyan/Chem324/_sources/ch08/note05.md

-## Electron configurations of homonuclear diatomic molecules
+## Orbitals of homonuclear diatomic molecules

 Which atomic orbitals mix to form molecular orbitals and what are their relative energies?
 The graph on the left can be used to obtain the energy order of molecular orbitals and indicates the atomic orbital limits.

 ### The non-crossing rule: States with the same symmetry never cross.